Skip to main content

 In January–March 1933, eleven-year-old Mariette Beco of Banneux, Belgium, reported eight apparitions of the Virgin Mary who identified herself as 'the Virgin of the Poor' and directed her to a spring 'for all nations.'

-The Diocese of Liège established an official investigation from 1935 to 1937, followed by a theological commission that deliberated in 20 sessions from 1942 to 1944.
-The final commission report is notably candid: members debated Mariette's 'hysterical disposition,' the possibility she had modeled the apparition on Lourdes descriptions she had read, and whether the events represented deception or sincere illusion.
-The committee's formal statement called the events 'neither certain nor even probable.'
-Despite this, Bishop Louis-Joseph Kerkhofs approved veneration of Mary under the title 'Our Lady of the Poor' in May 1942 and approved the apparitions themselves in 1949 — largely for pastoral reasons, as Banneux had become a significant pilgrimage site.
+The Diocese of Liège established an official investigation that ran from 1935 to 1937, followed by a theological commission that deliberated across 20 sessions from 1942 to 1944.
+The final commission report was notably candid: members debated Mariette's 'hysterical disposition,' the possibility that she had modeled the apparition on Lourdes descriptions she had read, and whether the events represented deception or sincere illusion.
+The committee's formal 1944 statement called the events 'neither certain nor even probable.'

-Holy See Stance
+The Holy See's Stance

 The Holy See granted Kerkhofs permission to approve the apparition but did not itself grant formal approbation.
 Fátima and Lourdes both received direct Vatican recognition; Banneux did not.
-The distinction reflects continuing Vatican-level uncertainty about the evidential basis.

 Legacy